 3. Encourage development that provides employment opportunities for existing and future residents and provides for a diverse and stable economic base.

 B. Duties.
 In exercising its authority, the Committee shall perform the following duties:

-1. Present a semi-annual written report to the Board of Trustees on the ongoing projects under review by the Committee;
+1. Present a semi-annual written report to the Town Council on the ongoing projects under review by the Committee;

-2. Provide input to the Town Manager regarding provisions of the Town’s Building Code or Land Use Code which may hinder economic development;
+2. Provide input to the Town Manager regarding provisions of the Town’s Building Code or Land Use Code that may hinder economic development;

-3. Formulate and evaluate new economic development strategies and policies in furtherance of the economic development goals adopted by the Board of Trustees;
+3. Formulate and evaluate new economic development strategies and policies in furtherance of the economic development goals adopted by the Town Council;

 4. Review planned economic proposals and proposed developments in the Town, upon request by the Town Manager; and

-5. Perform any other activities related to economic vitality that could promote a positive economic environment in the Town or will help with the implementation of the Town’s economic and strategic business plan, as assigned by the Board of Trustees or Town Manager.
+5. Perform any other activities related to economic vitality that could promote a positive economic environment in the Town or will help with the implementation of the Town’s economic and strategic business plan, as assigned by the Town Council or Town Manager.

 Economic Vitality Committee Member Profiles

 I have been a resident of Eagle County since 1974.
 I met my wife, Mary Beth, in Vail 45 years ago.
 Our two children, Sarah and Christopher, were raised in this wonderful community.
 I serve our community as a Financial Advisor.
 I have over 35 years of experience in banking and finance.
 Previously, I have served as the Mayor Pro-Tem for the Town of Eagle, Chairman of the Town of Eagle Planning and Zoning Commission and leadership roles in several civic and educational organizations.
 I have a passion for assisting existing businesses and potential new businesses in our Town achieve their financial goals.